gojimmypi/wolfssl/IDE/ARDUINO/README.md

 Edit `<arduino-libraries>/wolfSSL/src/user_settings.h`
 If building for Intel Galileo platform add: `#define INTEL_GALILEO`.
-Add any other custom settings, for a good start see the examples in wolfssl root "[/examples/configs/user_settings_*.h](https://github.com/wolfssl/wolfssl/tree/master/examples/configs)"
+Add any other custom settings.
+For a good start see the examples in wolfssl root "[/examples/configs/user_settings_*.h](https://github.com/wolfssl/wolfssl/tree/master/examples/configs)"

 ### Step 3:

-If you experience any issues with custom user_settings.h see the wolfssl porting guide here for more assistance: https://www.wolfssl.com/docs/porting-guide/
+If you experience any issues with custom `user_settings.h` see the wolfssl porting guide here for more assistance: https://www.wolfssl.com/docs/porting-guide/

 If you have any issues contact support@wolfssl.com for help.